columbus ohio tampa florida

 Generalist Approach

-An executive coach can offer different skill sets and/or approaches.
 Some coaches specialize in a particular skill set such as presentation skills or sales skills.
 I am a generalist, being able to work with a leader on a wide range of issues from interpersonal skills to time management to strategic thinking to self-management.
 My specialization is in the process of learning and personal change.
 Leaders generally know what to do; the challenge is executing what they know.
 That is my expertise: helping a leader identify and remove the obstacles that prevent applying what s/he knows.
 My role is to be a thinking partner, not an expert with "the answer."